Skip to content

 Level Benefit vs. Graded Benefit for MS

 Burial insurance generally falls into two practical categories for people with MS: level benefit and graded benefit.
-A level benefit policy pays the full death benefit from day one (subject to the standard contestability period), and it’s often possible when MS has been stable and there have been no recent hospitalizations or severe mobility limitations.
+A level benefit policy pays the full death benefit from day one (subject to the standard contestability period of typically two years), and is often possible when MS has been stable with no recent hospitalizations or severe mobility limitations.
+A graded benefit policy is a common alternative when the carrier assesses higher risk.
+These policies typically limit the natural-cause payout during the first one to two years — often paying a return of premium plus interest if death occurs from natural causes in the early policy years, with terms varying by carrier.
+After the graded period, the full death benefit becomes payable for any covered cause of death.

 Case Study: Stable MS and Immediate Coverage